anpham6/squared-functions/README.md

 });
 ```

-Renaming files with Gulp is not recommended.
+Renaming files with Gulp is not recommended with Chrome.
 It is better to use the "saveAs" or "filename" attributes when the asset is part of the HTML page.

 ### Document: CHROME